DevMountain/DevMtn-Node-Introduction/README.md

 </details>
 Insert fancy giphy here of postman

+## Step 11
+### Summary
+In this step we'll cover how to use the body of a request to update our global `user` object.
+Using the body is similar to using the query of a request because they are both objects.
+However, you send the body as an object alongside the request and we'll use `body-parser` so that we can read the body of the request.

+### Instructions
+Let's start by opening up postman and typing in our endpoint path.

 ## Contributions
 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.